rosyyang224/rosyyang224/README.md

   Role-based case management platform for law enforcement, built with Rails to support secure investigations, audit trails, and internal accountability.

 - [Facial Aging GAN](https://github.com/rosyyang224/ganimation-age-extension)
-  Realistic age progression model using PatchGAN + perceptual loss.
-Trained on CelebA-HQ with 18% texture fidelity boost.
+  Extended the GANimation framework to support age progression and regression alongside AU-driven facial animation, enabling realistic, identity-preserving aging with dynamic expressions.

 - [Dr. Row’s 555 PWA](https://github.com/ajaphid/Dr-Rows-555)
   Consulted on and improved a breathing technique website with accessibility, SEO, and user experience enhancements for mobile-first use.